 Family Choices: Embracing Body, Mind, & Spirit in Dementia Care

 9:00am - 3:30pm

 Cost: $10 or $15 for Walk-Ins

 Family Choices: Embracing Body, Mind, and Spirit in Dementia Care conference is filled with dynamic speakers and highly relative topics educating our community on how to take a holistic approach in caring for people with Dementia.
 Our morning keynote speaker will be Sr. Janet Franklin, CSJ, who lives in New Roads but travels around the country, facilitating full retreats to aged religious motherhouses.
 She will be presenting on the topic of “The Spirituality of Aging”.
-Following Sr. Franklin’s presentation will be talks by Dana Territo from Alzheimer’s Services on “Being Proactive in Aging”, Deacon Pete Walsh from St. Patrick’s Parish on “Aging Through Movement”, and Mary Malloy and Juliet Lockwood on “Aging Through Art”.
+Following Sr. Franklin’s presentation will be talks by Dana Territo from Alzheimer’s Services on “Being Proactive in Aging”, Deacon Pete Walsh from St. Patrick’s Parish on “Aging Through Movement”, and Mary Malloy on “Aging Through Art”.
 Our afternoon keynote presentation will be made by Dr. Charles Mason, Angela Cunningham, LCSW, and Melanie Oliver, RN, and they will be presenting on the topic, “The Ethics of End of Life Care”.